Strictly Come Dancing 2020 | Start date, contestants and latest news - TheNewsTrace

 Is Bruno leaving Strictly Come Dancing?

-No. Nicely, not likely.
-Earlier this 12 months, it was revealed Bruno Tonioli wouldn’t be participating on this 12 months’s Strictly Come Dancing in the identical approach he normally does.
+No. Effectively, probably not.
+Earlier this yr, it was revealed Bruno Tonioli wouldn’t be collaborating on this yr’s Strictly Come Dancing in the identical method he normally does.

-It has now been confirmed that Bruno will likely be absent from the reside panel, nevertheless, he’ll nonetheless play an element within the present.
+It has now been confirmed that Bruno shall be absent from the stay panel, nevertheless, he’ll nonetheless play an element within the present.

-What which means is that he will likely be absent from the Saturday night time reside exhibits as he presently resides in America and the journey restrictions in place imply he couldn’t pop between international locations as he has executed earlier than.
+What meaning is that he shall be absent from the Saturday night time stay reveals as he presently resides in America and the journey restrictions in place imply he couldn’t pop between nations as he has accomplished earlier than.

-Nonetheless, that doesn’t imply we’ll be fully Bruno-less this 12 months.
-We’ve been instructed by the BBC he will likely be Zooming in for a chat on a Sunday night for the outcomes present.
+Nevertheless, that doesn’t imply we’ll be fully Bruno-less this yr.
+We’ve been informed by the BBC he shall be Zooming in for a chat on a Sunday night for the outcomes present.

 And the perfect news of all?
-Strictly are presently planning on his return in the direction of the tip of the present.
+Strictly are presently planning on his return in direction of the top of the present.
 All is just not misplaced!

-However will Bruno get replaced?
-Although no official announcement has been made, we’ve had rumours alongside the strains of Cheryl and Stacey Dooley.

-Studies have steered this 12 months’s present will likely be slightly completely different to earlier years, with numerous tweaks being made to make sure the present goes forward safely.
+Reviews have steered this yr’s present shall be slightly completely different to earlier years, with numerous tweaks being made to make sure the present goes forward safely.

 No viewers

-In line with The Solar, this features a virtually empty ballroom, with a supply claiming that it might be “unimaginable to securely socially distance viewers members” within the studio.
+Based on The Solar, this features a virtually empty ballroom, with a supply claiming that it will be “not possible to securely socially distance viewers members” within the studio.

-The supply mentioned: “The present plan isn’t any viewers, which can inevitably have an effect on the present.
-They’re the vitality within the room, and dancing in an empty room is like dancing in a coaching room.
-It’s a distinct depth and strain.
+The supply mentioned: “The present plan is not any viewers, which is able to inevitably have an effect on the present.
+They’re the power within the room, and dancing in an empty room is like dancing in a coaching room.
+It’s a distinct depth and stress.

-“However Elstree is a really cosy set-up, the place it will likely be unimaginable to securely socially distance viewers members.
+“However Elstree is a really cosy set-up, the place it is going to be not possible to securely socially distance viewers members.
 So for now, with the present guidelines, it’s a ‘no’ to anybody watching.

-“The whole lot by way of folks is being scaled again dramatically.
-There will likely be much less safety as a result of there’s no viewers to manage.
+“The whole lot when it comes to individuals is being scaled again dramatically.
+There shall be much less safety as a result of there’s no viewers to manage.
 Anybody deemed non-essential is a goner.”

 Dave Arch’s Band

-A fab-u-lous stalwart of Strictly Come Dancing’s a few years, the Dave Arch’s Band WILL be showing on this 12 months’s present.
-Nonetheless, they’ll be fewer musicians within the studio than beforehand.

-Talking to RadioTimes.com and different press, Strictly govt producer Sarah James mentioned: “There’ll after all be some variations.
-We aren’t capable of match the entire band within the pit, so a few of them will report in the course of the week.
-However Dave will likely be there, the singers will likely be there, and a number of different key members will likely be there.”
+Talking to RadioTimes.com and different press, Strictly government producer Sarah James mentioned: “There’ll in fact be some variations.
+We aren’t capable of match the entire band within the pit, so a few of them will file through the week.
+However Dave shall be there, the singers shall be there, and just a few different key members shall be there.”

 Fewer celebrities